lamanaml/Bamazon/README.md

 >>I was able to successfully add a new department, but was not able to join it with the products table.
 ![BamazonSupervisor](assets/images/supervisorAddDept.png)

+> Outcome

+Overall, this project was very challenging but interesting.
+I think my biggest issues was trying to read and update in the same function.
+For example, reading the department_id from departments and adding it to a new product.